evie-calico/esprit/README.md

 ## Building

 Navigate to the project root and execute `make`.
 This will build the ROM and any tools needed by it, and place them in the `bin/` directory.

+A few options are available for debugging.
+Adding `CONFIG=` to your make invocation will allow you to enable some of these.
+(For example, `make "CONFIG= FIRST_DUNGEON=xLakeDungeon"` will cause the game to begin in the lake instead of the forest)

+The build-time options can be found in `src/include/config.inc`

 ## Naming Conventions